-It is possible to configure the Nicla Sense ME to communicate via Serial over USB or Bluetooth® LE using a tool called bhy-controller.
+It is possible to configure the Nicla Sense ME to communicate via Serial over USB or Bluetooth® Low Energy using a tool called bhy-controller.
 This is a CLI tool that can configure the sensors, get their readings and provide this information via a local webserver or display it in the command line interface.

 The bhy-controller tool can be downloaded from https://github.com/arduino/nicla-sense-me-fw, while the libraries can be obtained via library manager in the Arduino IDE / CLI.

 Bhy-Controller is a tool which allows us to configure the Nicla Sense ME sensors through the terminal console and read their values.
 We will use the "Go" compiler to create the bhy-controller CLI tool.

 First, please go to Go's download page and follow the instructions depending on your OS.
 Then check that you have "go" in your environment variable PATH.You need the bhy-controller folder for the next step, it can be found here.
 Remember where you extract this folder, you will need to navigate to it in the next step.
 Now open a terminal console and open the directory tools/bhy-controller/src and type

 .
 After that you will see a new file called bhy (.exe if you are on Windows).